-- Private investment fund sponsors in connection with their fund formation and fund raising activities.
+- Private investment fund sponsors in connection with their fund formation and fund raising activities, with capital commitments ranging from $100 million to $3.5 billion.

-- Sophisticated companies in major acquisitions, many with a value more than $100 million.
-These acquisitions have involved a range of commercial sectors, including medical devices, pharmaceuticals, biologics, food, media, mobile applications, insurance, manufacturing, chemicals, and jewelry.
+- Sophisticated companies and PE funds in major acquisitions in the middle-market space (generally companies with a market cap of $100 to $400 million, although several were in the $1 billion range).
+These acquisitions have involved a range of commercial sectors, including medical devices, pharmaceuticals, biologics, food, finance, technology, media, gaming, mobile applications, insurance, manufacturing, chemicals, fashion, and jewelry.

-- Johnson & Johnson Consumer Inc. in three major acquisitions, including an acquisition for $3.3 billion cash.
+- Johnson & Johnson in several major acquisitions, including an acquisition for $3.3 billion cash.

 Professional and Community Involvement